 EM-Lab project work typically takes place over an eight-week period starting in October.
 Students receive project descriptions from participating companies and work with their respective clients for several hours per week.
 The projects culminate with the student teams creating formal presentations for their client companies that feature the teams’ findings and recommendations.
 In some cases, student teams may be offered summer internships to continue their project work.

-Past EM-Lab projects had extensive impact on the operations, strategy and marketing of their host companies, including these profiled projects from academic year 2016-2017 at SAP and BMW.
+Past EM-Lab projects had an extensive impact on the operations, strategy and marketing of their host companies, including these profiled projects from academic year 2016-2017 at SAP and BMW.

 Companies interested in hosting MIT Sloan students for an EM-Lab project should contact Dr. Sharmila C. Chatterjee, Academic Head, EM Track at email@example.com.